SUBSCRIBE

 Beyond The Beach

-Ancient legends, sea traders, and a shipwreck; Portals Vells has more history than you might expect from such a laid-back beach spot.
+Ancient legends, sea traders, and a shipwreck; Portals Vells has a more dramatic history than you might expect from such a laid-back beach spot.
 A shipwreck from 600 BC was found just offshore, and it’s believed Phoenician sea traders once sheltered here.
-Long before the paddleboards and inflatables, the sandstone caves were quarried – in part to help build Palma Cathedral.
+Long before the paddleboards and inflatables, the sandstone caves were quarried, in part to help build Palma Cathedral.

-But it’s not all about the Phoenicians.
-In the Middle Ages, Genoese sailors are said to have survived a fierce storm and left a statue of the Virgin Mary in one of the caves in thanks.
-You can still spot the altar carved into the rock — the statue now lives in a nearby church, but the legend holds strong.
+Many years later, in the Middle Ages, Genoese sailors are said to have survived a fierce storm and left a statue of the Virgin Mary in one of the caves in thanks.
+You can still spot the altar carved into the rock.
+The statue now lives in a nearby church, but the legend holds strong.

 Why Families Love It

-It’s also a great spot for a breakfast picnic — arrive earlier than the beach-goers, follow the paths above the beach, and find a shady sandstone seat between Portals Vells and Cala des Mago.
+It’s also a great spot for a breakfast picnic on a sunny spring morning.
+Arrive earlier than the beach-goers, follow the paths above the beach, and find a shady sandstone seat between Portals Vells and Cala des Mago.

 Need to Know

-Portals Vells isn’t just one beach — it’s part of a trio of coves, each with its own character.
-The main beach, Playa de Portals Vells (and the mini cove to its right), is the most family-friendly, with soft sand, shallow water, and a seasonal restaurant.
-Just around the headland to the left (facing the sea) is Playa del Mago — a smaller cove that’s mostly nudist — and beyond that, the narrow rocky Playa del Rei.
+Portals Vells isn’t just one beach, it’s part of a trio of coves, each with its own character.
+The main beach, Playa de Portals Vells and the small cove to its right, are the most family-friendly, with soft sand, shallow water, and a seasonal restaurant.
+Walk around the headland to the left (facing the sea) and you arrive at Playa del Mago – a smaller cove, popular with nudists – and beyond that, the rocky, narrow Playa del Rei.

-All three are walkable if you fancy a bit of exploring, but most families stick to the main beach for its easy access, facilities and clothing!
+All three are walkable if you fancy exploring, but most families stick to the main beach for its easy access, facilities and clothing!
 The other two coves definitely have a more adult vibe.

-Other considerations; ‘Vells’ as the locals call it, is a hotspot for boat day trips so make sure to keep an eye on older kids to ensure they stay inside the buoys.
-And finally, consider avoiding the area after a storm, its geography means that jellyfish end up floating around the coves for a few days after high winds and rains.
-Read more about jelly fish in Mallorca here.
+Other considerations; Portals Vells is a hotspot for boat day trips so make sure to keep an eye on older kids to ensure they stay inside the buoys.

 More To Explore